kgiszewski/FastCache/README.md

 v2.0 (Tim Scarfe)

+* The content type of the output is set to text/html, this was the most important thing that was broken with the first version.
+I was getting plain text pages with Chrome.
 * Partially re-written and cleaned up.
 There was a lot of code cruft and debug writes etc (looks like the previous developers couldn't step through it in a debugger?)
 * Removed the "spider" component and aspx files
 * Config strings are now in a resource file